 The Straw Nihilist mall survivor who meets a hilariously pathetic end after suicidally charging into a group of zombies, armed with only a knife, and failing to even knick one of them.

 Snark Bait: Even when the show gets complimented, it's still called mindless and stupid.

 Suspiciously Similar Song: The anime's first episode features a track mimicking "In the house, in a heartbeat" from 28 Days Later.
 Episode 4 features another track mimicking "Abide by Me" from the same movie.

-What Do You Mean, It's Not Political?: Saya's family and their supporters are a group of uyoku dantai-militant, traditionalist Japanese ultra-nationalists with an eye on reclaiming lost territory and historical revisionism in the name of yamato damashii.
+What Do You Mean, It's Not Political?: Saya's family and their supporters are a group of uyoku dantai-militant, traditionalist Japanese ultra-nationalists with an eye on reclaiming lost territory and historical revisionism.
 It's considered politically incorrect in Japan to forward ideas like that, much less on a Fanservice show.
-Simultaneously, the left wing protestors and survivors in the camp act like idiots.
+Simultaneously, anyone displaying leftist views such as the protestors and survivors in the camp are depicted as Straw Man cowards, idiots, and/or hypocrites.
 It's not clear if this is the authors personal opinion or dramatic embellishment, but his older works like USA vs. Japan 2025 and an alternate history where Japan is divided Korea-style after World War II clearly state that he is more sympathetic to the Japanese right, even though not necessarily belong to them.
 The ultra-nationalists were censored in the anime as their views are considered politically incorrect.

 The Woobie: Asami gets belittled and ignored by the mall survivors, found that her instructor got zombified while looking for help, has a Heroic BSOD, and is later Mercy Killed after being trapped while rescuing the person that necessitated escape.